NashMiao/ontology-tutorialtoken/README.md

 The interface `GetContext()` is used to get current storage context in smart contract.

-**Storage** is an important conception in Ontology Blockchain, which maintain a key-value storage context that used to save the global variable.
+**NOTE**: Storage is an important conception in Ontology Blockchain, which maintain a key-value storage context that used to save the global variable.
 We can use `Put()` interface to insert data into a persistent storage area in the from of key-value, and use `Get()` interface to get value by key from a persistent storage area.

 - To set our own parameters for the token, we'll be declaring our own name, symbol, and other details.
 Add the following content block to the contract: